 Using the Academic Requirement Report

-The Electronic Degree Audit is now called Academic Requirement Report.
 The Academic Requirement Report is an advising tool for undergraduate UND students and advisors.
 Academic Requirement Report is found in Campus Connection.
 This feature enables students to work with their academic advisors in planning their schedules and students can easily access summaries of degree requirements already completed and requirements still needed to graduate.

 Students and advisors can access Academic Requirement Report simply by logging in to CampusConnection.